openthread/openthread/CONTRIBUTING.md

 #### Checks fail

-After you've submitted a pull request, all continuous-integration checks will be triggered again.
-If some of the checks fail, it could be either problems in the pull request or intermittent failure of some test cases.
-You may check the output and download the artifacts for more information of the failure.
-(After all jobs in one group are completed, an `Artifatcts` button would appear beside the `Re-run jobs` button.)
-Usually, the checks will pass after re-running it once or twice if the failure is intermittent.
-Otherwise, you may check the pull request and find possible causes for breaking the checks.
+Once you've submitted a pull request, all continuous-integration checks are triggered again.
+If some of these checks fail, it could be either problems with the pull request or an intermittent failure of some test cases.
+For more information on the failure, check the output and download artifacts.
+(After all jobs in one group are completed, an `Artifacts` button appears beside the `Re-run` jobs button.)
+If the failure is intermittent, the check will usually pass after rerunning once or twice.

-We surely hope to eliminate intermittent failures as well.
-When you experience an intermittent failure, we'd appreciate if you report an issue (make sure it's not reported yet) and attach the artifacts.
-If the artifacts are too big, maybe upload them to a drive and then share the link instead.
-Or you can attach the link of the failed run.
-(But don't re-run it before someone accessed it).
+We want to eliminate intermittent failures as well, so when you experience such a failure, please log an issue and attach any relevant artifacts.
+If the artifacts are too big, provide the link of the failed run (do not rerun checks again, or it will be overwritten).
+Alternatively, upload the artifacts to a file-sharing service like Google Drive and share a link to it.

 ##### Analyze core dumps in failed checks

-In some checks, we did the action to upload core dumps for crashed programs (if there's any) as artifacts when the checks fail.
-Besides core dumps, the binaries and shared libraries are also uploaded so that we can analyze the dumps locally.
+For some checks, core dumps for crashed programs are uploaded as artifacts in a failed check.
+Besides core dumps, binaries and shared libraries are also uploaded so that we can analyze the dumps locally.
 To analyze the dumps, download the artifact `core-xxx` and unzip it.
-The package is like:
+The package is in the following format:

 ```
 |-- build